fogleman/Craft/README.md

 ### Features

-* Simple but nice looking terrain generation using perlin / simplex noise.
+* Simple but nice looking terrain generation using perlin / simplex noise and from Topographic Images.
 * More than 10 types of blocks and more can be added easily.
 * Supports plants (grass, flowers, trees, etc.) and transparency (glass).
 * Simple clouds in the sky (they don't move).